Site Logo

 Palantir: The Silicon Valley Company Adopted by the CIA and Mossad

-Palantir was founded in 2003 by Alex Karp, its current CEO, along with Peter Thiel, the controversial Silicon Valley businesswoman known for co-founding PayPal and for her far-right political views.
+Palantir was founded in 2003 by Alex Karp, its current CEO, along with Peter Thiel, the controversial Silicon Valley businessman known for co-founding PayPal and for his far-right political views.

 From its inception, Palantir Technologies was funded by In-Q-Tel, the CIA's venture capital firm, which is also linked to Mossad and the creation of tools like Google Maps.
 This powerful data analytics and artificial intelligence platform rose to prominence when it was credited with playing a key role in the capture of Osama Bin Laden, refining an information extraction system initiated by Rear Admiral John Poindexter within the Pentagon's Total Information Awareness program, a direct precursor to the mass surveillance tools later exposed by Edward Snowden.